Wendell Fertig: Fighting the Japanese

-Early in 1945, the Japanese army once again launched a major effort in an attempt to destroy the guerrillas on Mindanao.
+Early in 1945, the Japanese army once again launched an anti-guerrilla campaign in an attempt to destroy the resistance movement on Mindanao.
 Although essentially a repeat of their previous failed efforts, they came close to destroying the guerrillas, not by eliminating them, but by cutting off their sources of supplies.
-This effort came to an abrupt end when the American army and navy launched their long-awaited offensive against the Philippines, with a landing, first on Leyte, and then, on April 18, 1945, on Mindanao.
+This effort came to an abrupt end when the American army and navy launched their long-awaited liberation of the Philippines, with a landing, first on Leyte, and then, on April 18, 1945, on Mindanao.
 As the Japanese army pulled its troops out of Mindanao to defend other portions of the Philippines, American air and naval forces exacted a terrible toll on Japanese shipping, killing untold thousands of Japanese troops.
 When many of the survivors of the sinking ships swam ashore, they found Filipino guerrillas and civilians waiting for them on the beaches, armed with bolos.
 Exhausted from the swim, the Japanese were unable to fight back against the terrible retribution the Filipinos then exacted for the atrocities the Japanese had perpetrated against them during the years of occupation.

 The USFIP also contributed heavily to coastwatching activities as requested by MacArthur's headquarters.
 Fertig's coastwatchers provided information leading to the victories in the first Battle of the Philippine Sea (the "Great Marianas Turkey Shoot") and the Battle of Leyte Gulf.
 Other intelligence gathered by Fertig's guerrillas was so accurate that aerial reconnaissance flights before attacks were often canceled so as not to warn the Japanese.
 The guerrillas often went to great risks to secure accurate information.
 For example, they would make pencil-and-paper rubbings of the serial numbers on enemy artillery to prove the accuracy of their information.
 However, estimates of enemy strength in an area were sometimes unreliable, as, with the American forces now in the Philippines, the Japanese were constantly moving their forces around to meet the threat.
 Lieutenant General Robert Eichelberger, commanding the U.S. Eighth Army, often downplayed guerrilla intelligence, but this was throughout the Philippines as a whole.
 For the 10th Military District, commanded by Fertig, he had this to say:

 We did have considerable information about dispositions of enemy troops, since guerrilla forces on Mindanao were the most effective and best organized in the Philippines.